top of page

 ree

-The varying perspectives we receive can introduce additional layers of complexity to our decision-making process, much like adding more ingredients to a recipe that was already challenging.
-Each individual we consult may have their own biases, experiences, and agendas, which can color their advice in unexpected ways.
-This influx of differing viewpoints can lead to confusion and self-doubt, making it even more challenging to discern what course of action truly resonates with our own beliefs and desires.
-As we weigh these opinions, we may find ourselves torn between conflicting suggestions, further complicating our ability to make a confident choice and leaving us feeling more lost than before.
+The different viewpoints we get can make decision-making even more complicated, like throwing extra ingredients into an already tricky recipe.
+Everyone we ask might have their own biases and experiences, which can shape their advice in unexpected ways.
+This mix of opinions can lead to confusion and self-doubt, making it harder to figure out what truly aligns with our own beliefs and desires.
+As we consider these suggestions, we might find ourselves stuck between conflicting advice, making it even tougher to make a confident decision and leaving us feeling more lost than before.

 ree